Honda Ridgeline (first generation): Updates

 A new V6 engine was introduced that produces up to 10 lbft more torque at lower RPM than its predecessor with a slight horsepower increase of 3 hp at the top of its RPM band.
 Also, the H5 transmission was revised with the greatest difference found in third and fourth gears providing approximately 5% lower ratios.
-In the US, the RTX trim was removed from the lineup and the RTS trim gained a power-adjustable lumbar, an auxiliary 3.5mm Tip, Ring, Sleeve (TRS) stereo input jack, and a seven-pin trailer wiring harness while losing dual-zone climate control synchronization.
+In the US, the RTX trim was removed from the lineup and the RTS trim gained a power-adjustable lumbar, an auxiliary 3.5mm tip-ring-sleeve (TRS) stereo input jack, and a seven-pin trailer wiring harness while losing dual-zone climate control synchronization.
 The US RTL trim gained a seven-pin trailer wiring harness, 18 in machine finished alloy rims, fog lights, and a 115 V/100 W AC inverter; if equipped with navigation, the US RTL also received a rearview camera displayed on the navigation screen, Class 2 Bluetooth with Honda's HandsFreeLink system and a multi-data/multilingual information display.
 For Canadians, a new lineup of trim levels were introduced that more closely resembled the US—moving from the LX and EX–L to the DX, VP, and EX–L trim packages—with the top trim receiving XM Satellite Radio for the first time.

 For the 2010 and 2011 model years, with the exception of some exterior color changes, Honda made no updates to the Ridgeline.

 For the 2012 model year, Honda put the Ridgeline through another refresh.
-Honda introduced a new Sport trim for the US and Canadian markets with audio system updates such as: auxiliary 3.5mm TRS stereo input jack, steering-wheel mounted audio controls, and a blackout exterior package highlighted with a red "SPORT" grille badge.
+Honda introduced a new Sport trim for the US and Canadian markets with audio system updates such as: an auxiliary 3.5mm TRS stereo input jack, steering-wheel mounted audio controls, and a blackout exterior package highlighted with black accented 18 in alloy rims and a red "SPORT" grille badge.
 Also, the Canadian EX-L trim was replaced with a new Touring package.
 Additionally, a new grille was introduced for all but the Sport trim.
-Additionally, new taillights were introduced.
+Also, new taillights were introduced.
 For Mexico, their RTL trim received the US and Canadian Sport trim's exterior package while retaining its Canadian EX-L interior.
 All versions received aerodynamic improvements to the body and friction reduction measures were made to the engine, which improved city and highway fuel economy by 1 mpg‑us and 0.5 to 0.2 L/100 km, according to EPA and NRCan testing respectively.

 For the 2013 model year, all Ridgelines, if not already equipped, were outfitted with a backup camera that's displayed in the rearview mirror with integrated distance guidelines of 1.7 ft, 3.3 ft, 6.6 ft, and 9.8 ft.
 With this addition, the digital compass in the RTL trim's rearview mirror was deleted.
 Pictorial evidence suggest the Chilean market received the 2012 updated taillights as well as the 2009 18 in alloy rims for their RTL trim.